-From the comfort of our climate-controlled buses, sit back and enjoy live narrated stories and anecdotes from our seasoned and passionate guides.
-Get off the bus at any of our 20 stops to explore DC’s important monuments & memorials, neighbourhoods, museums and attractions.
+From the comfort of our fleet of climate-controlled motor coaches or open-air, double-decker buses, you can sit back and enjoy live narrated stories and anecdotes from our seasoned and passionate guides.
+Get off the bus at any of our 20 stops to explore DC’s important monuments, memorials, neighborhoods, museums, and attractions.

-To get started, find the stop closest to you from the 20 listed below, present your tour voucher (ticket) and then hop on and off as you explore DC at your own pace, simply hop and hop off when you want around Washington DC.
-When you’re ready, rejoin the tour and set off on your next exploration.
+To get started, find the stop closest to you from the 20 listed below, present your tour voucher (ticket) and then hop on and off as you explore DC at your own pace.
+When you’re ready, rejoin the tour and set off on your next adventure.